KevinKoshka/masterkevin/README.md

 - public/ is the static files folder.

-- Within every route folder in "public/" Browserify, Exorcist, and Watchify (-g) are used to generate js bundles and their source maps.
+- Within every route folder in "public/" Browserify, Exorcist (-g) are used to generate js bundles and their source maps.
-  The following command should run in every route folder within "public/" (for now):
+  The following command lifts the server watches the js files and generates bundles if modified:
-	+   watchify file.js -o 'exorcist bundle.js.map > bundle.js' -d -v
+	+ grunt server